The Impact of Knowledge Sourcing and Status Motives on Managers’ Knowledge Transfer Decisions

 The Role of Performance Transparency and Monetary Rewards in Task Assignment Decisions of Managers (Co-authored with Victor Maas, Amsterdam Business School)

-Presented at Amsterdam Business School, ACMAR DC 2021
+Presented at Amsterdam Business School, ACMAR DC 2021, EAA Annual Congress 2024

 Abstract